jayanthvee/jayanthvee/README.md

 I'm 18, studying CS at UC Irvine, and spending most of my time building things at the intersection of AI and real-world problems.

 I follow Formula 1 with an embarrassing level of seriousness.
 I powerlift.
-I have strong opinions about fragrances.
-Code is just another thing I care about too much.

-Currently deep in computer vision and full-stack — always hunting for the next problem worth solving.
+I love collecting fragrances and love coding!

+Currently building Poko, the productivity app for people with ADHD.

+Always looking for a new problem to solve.

 <br clear="right"/>